Requirements for Electronic Waste Collection Sites

 Electronic Waste Collection Site Requirements:

 - Submit a one-time registration.
-No later than January 1, 2011, owners/operators of electronic waste collection sites in the state must register with the department on the form below.
-Sites that begin operations after January 1, 2011 shall register with the department at least thirty days prior to receiving any electronic waste.
+Owners/operators of electronic waste collection sites in the state must register with the department using the form below, at least thirty days prior to receiving any electronic waste.
 In the case of multiple collection sites operated by a retailer, a single registration listing the name, address, and telephone number of the individual collection sites may be submitted covering all its collection sites.
 Collection sites are not required to pay a registration fee.

 - Submit an annual report.
-Owners/operators of electronic waste collection sites must submit to the department an annual report for the previous calendar year's activities.
+Owners/operators of electronic waste collection sites must submit to the department an annual report by March 1st annually, detailing the previous calendar year's activities.
 Beginning March 1, 2016, annual reports are required to be submitted via a new online reporting system.